-Comments on issues not on the Council agenda may be made under "Call to the Public ”, which occurs at the beginning of the meeting.
+The public may comment on issues not on the Council agenda under "Call to the Public," which occurs at the beginning of the meeting.

-Remarks must be limited to three minutes or less and should only consist of general statements about the Town or the Town Council as a whole, and not personal attacks or direct arguments.
-If the issue you are raising is not listed on the agenda, State Law prohibits the Town council from discussing your issue, or even responding to your concern at this meeting.
+Remarks must be limited to three minutes or less and should only consist of general statements about the Town or the Town Council as a whole, not personal attacks or direct arguments.
+If the issue you are raising is not listed on the agenda, State Law prohibits the Town Council from discussing the topic or responding to your concern at the meeting.